-- Lab 1: - o Understand how to create and validate a model using System Generator. - o Make use of workspace variables to easily parameterize your models. - Synthesize the model into FPGA hardware, and then create a more optimal hardware version of the design. - Learn how fixed-point data types can be used to trade off accuracy against hardware area and performance. - Lab 2: Learn Modeling Control System with M-Code, incorporating existing RTL designs, written in Verilog or VHDL, into your design, and import C/C++ source files into a System Generator model by leveraging the tool integration with HLS. - Lab 3: Learn how to do Timing and Resource Analysis and how to overcome timing violations. - Lab 4: Learn how to create an efficient design using multiple clock domains. - Lab 5: Use AXI interfaces and Vivado IP integrator to easily include your model into a larger design. - Lab 6: Integrate your design into a larger system and operate the design under CPU control.
+- Lab 1: - o Understand how to create and validate a model using System Generator. - Make use of workspace variables to easily parameterize your models. - Synthesize the model into FPGA hardware, and then create a more optimal hardware version of the design. - Learn how fixed-point data types can be used to trade off accuracy against hardware area and performance. - Lab 2: Learn Modeling Control System with M-Code, incorporating existing RTL designs, written in Verilog or VHDL, into your design, and import C/C++ source files into a System Generator model by leveraging the tool integration with HLS. - Lab 3: Learn how to do Timing and Resource Analysis and how to overcome timing violations. - Lab 4: Learn how to create an efficient design using multiple clock domains. - Lab 5: Use AXI interfaces and Vivado IP integrator to easily include your model into a larger design.